 Later this month, I’m taking my 6 year old camping for the first time.
 I’ve not been camping in a good 12 years, so feel like a total newbie.
-This will be my first camping trip as a parent, so I am trying to plan ahead as much as I can.
+This will be my first camping trip as a parent, so I am trying to plan ahead.
+I’m hoping this will make my first trip camping with kids a success.

 I have booked the site, and opted to pay for the electrical hook up.
 I have bought the adaptor so I can charge the tech via there, too.
 We’ve got a tent and sleeping bags sorted as well as a pretty decent air bed.
 I’d love for us to be getting right off the beaten track, but I think a gentle introduction to camping will be a better approach.